 When a violation of this Code is alleged, it will be reviewed

-it meets all the criteria for such action.
+it meets criteria for such action.

 The complaint and disciplinary procedures accomplish five

-- Maintain high professional standards
+- Maintain a high professional standard

 - Increase consumer confidence